djrajdev/grokking-ds-wwc/README.md

 @Purpose: slides for WWC presentation and supporting code stubs

 ### How do I make the most of this project?
-- Check the sources in pdf, a lot of them have detailed tutorials
+- Check the sources in pdf slides, a lot of them have detailed tutorials
 - Refer to Speaker notes section below for some more talking points around the slides
 - Most code is snippet form or uses academic sample data, I encourage you to expand it with real world data and send me a PR if you do